Citi Foundation

 Overview

-Founded in 1994, the Citi Foundation is the philanthropic arm of Citigroup, with approximately $78 million in annual giving.
+Founded in 1994, the Citi Foundation is the philanthropic arm of Citigroup, with $57.1 million in grants paid in 2023 according to 990-PF filing data.
 The Foundation's mission is to promote economic progress and improve the lives of people in low-income communities around the world.
-The Foundation invests in efforts that increase financial inclusion, catalyze job opportunities for youth, and reimagine approaches to building economically vibrant cities.
-Operating globally across more than 80 countries and territories, the Foundation partners with over 250 community organizations worldwide.
+The Foundation invests in efforts that increase financial inclusion, catalyse job opportunities for youth, and reimagine approaches to building economically vibrant cities.
+Operating globally across more than 80 countries and territories, the Foundation partners with over 250 community organisations worldwide.
 The Foundation has received recognition for its strategic approach to corporate philanthropy, and in 2022, Foundation President Brandee McHale received the Association of Corporate Citizenship Professionals Trailblazer Purpose Award.

 Funding Priorities